SangKyoungPark/SangKyoungPark/README.md

 My dream is to become a  **Software** **Developer** 🚀

-I enjoy fitness, Mountain climbing, and Boxing. 🥊 🏃
+I enjoy Fitness, Mountain climbing, and Boxing. 🥊 🏃

 I hope I can improve my job qualification in the near future ⭐